Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 ### 3.4.4 Sustainability Considerations

-- **Energy Efficiency:** The hybrid architecture minimizes cloud API calls through local caching, reducing network energy consumption.
-The low-power edge architecture (< 20W total system power) significantly reduces the carbon footprint compared to traditional PC-based nursing stations.
+- **Energy Efficiency:** The hybrid architecture minimizes cloud API calls through local caching.
+Additionally, the HMI firmware is configured to enter a **low-power standby mode** (backlight dimming) after 5 minutes of inactivity, reducing display power consumption by ~60% during idle periods.
 - **Hardware Longevity:** The Modbus protocol support enables integration with existing industrial hardware, avoiding premature replacement of functional PLCs/HMIs (reducing e-waste).
 - **Data Minimization:** The system stores only operationally necessary data, with configurable retention periods to comply with data protection regulations and minimize storage requirements.
 - **Lifecycle Assessment (LCA):** Material choices for the final enclosure (visualized in **Figure 8**) should prioritize recyclable plastics (e.g., ABS or PETG) over composite materials.
 End-of-life handling should comply with the WEEE Directive, ensuring electronic components are recovered and recycled.
 Specific protocols must be established for LiFePO4 batteries used in mobile carts, requiring disposal via dedicated battery recycling facilities to recover lithium and prevent environmental leaching.